tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 -Develop the script further to merge tandems separated by short distances (e.g. perhaps merge tandem separated by <100 bp, the best distance would have to be determined emprirically by using File 3).
 Such short distances may result from tandem detection issues or parameters.

--Create a tandem trimmer based on locations reported in File 3 (e.g. trim the 5' and 3' tandem edges prior to assembly).
+-Create a tandem trimmer based on locations reported in File 3 (e.g. trim the 5' and 3' tandem edges of reads prior to assembly).
 Tandems found on edges of reads probably have little value for assembly.

 -Use File 1 to filter out high tandem reads from raw fasta sequence prior to assembly (e.g. identify read labels with trprop 80-90% and exclude them from sequence files).